zooniverse/developer.zooniverse.org/domain_model.rst

 Project
 -------

 The Zooniverse APIs host a whole bunch of different Zooniverse projects so it’s probably no surprise that we represent the actual citizen science project within our domain model.
 No prize for guessing the name of this entity – it’s called Project.
 A Project is really just the overarching named entity that SubjectSets and Workflows are associated with.
+This is also what you create when you "build a project" on our homepage.

 Finally
 -------